grubitz/phpqa/README.md

 Brings in PHPStan 0.12 which is great

-However you will need to do the following:
+However, you will need to do the following:

 # Remove PHPStan symlinks before upgrading